Sustainability and Corporate Social Responsibility

 A key characteristic of the University of York is our lakeside campuses that are home to an abundance of wildlife.
 The evolving landscape is designed not only to provide a beautiful and tranquil environment for staff, students and visitors, but a habitat capable of supporting an increasingly diverse range of animals and plants.
 Our projects include owl nesting boxes, bug hotels, tern rafts, sand martin nesting boxes, a wildlife hide, bee garden and wildflower meadow.

-Fair trade and Procurement
+Fair Trade and Procurement

+All University restaurants and cafes serve Fair Trade or Rainforest Alliance tea and coffee as standard.
 It is not just how we conduct our core business of research and teaching that makes a difference.
 The way we procure goods and services and the way we invest our funds can also have a significant impact on our local community and the wider world.

 Food Procurement